 The Skip Garden

-Last up, but certainly not least, is the Global Generation Skip Garden.
+The Global Generation Skip Garden.
 At the top of Lewis Cubitt Park, this charming allotment is something of a hidden gem.
 Herbs, flowers, fruit and vegetables are grown in building skips, hence the name.
 Everything in the garden is upcycled, recycled and organic – it’s as sustainable as it gets.

 The café serves wonderful salads, soup and cakes.
 Choose to eat at the tables outside the café, or nestled amongst the greenery.
 Much of the food is created using produce sourced straight from the garden, so it doesn’t get more local.
 In glorious weather, this really is a delightful spot.